hello. we’re glad you’re

 Q – Can I impose requirements in relation to an employee’s non-work-related travel?

 A – In normal circumstances, an employer would have little or no influence or control over this.
-However, to respond responsibly to the threats posed by the COVID-19 outbreak, it is reasonable to expect employers to emphasise the need for employees to abide by the travel advisories of the Australian Government.
+However, to respond responsibly to the threats posed by COVID-19, it is reasonable to expect employers to emphasise the need for employees to abide by the travel advisories of the Australian Government.
 For the most up to date advice, please visit State and Territory Government websites and smarttraveller.gov.au

 Accordingly, you may choose to inform employees that, when making travel plans, they should understand the risk they are taking by reference to the Government travel advisories.
-We recommend you require employees who have visited high-risk destinations to present a fitness for work certification, verifying they have been tested and cleared after the isolation period, prior to being allowed to return to work.
+We recommend you require employees who have visited high-risk destinations to verify they have been tested and cleared after the isolation period, prior to being allowed to return to work.
 This could be incorporated as part of a policy.

 Q – What are my obligations in relation to work-related travel?